mcascone/test-jenk-unit/README.md

 ```

-I fiddled with that, made some progress, but was still getting into dependency hell with the libraries.
+I fiddled with that, made some progress, but was still getting into [dependency hell][6] with the libraries.
 After a few iterations I landed on this, which combined the info from both walkthroughs:

 ```gradle
 repositories {